unlink2/octoforth/README.md

 - Some keywords like if else then do until etc are built-in words that are hard-coded
 - A base interpreter should be used and the platform specific compiler should implement all other
 - operations like push, pop etc
+- compile time evaluation of constants in a forth interpreter. best effort evaluation e.g. `const name 1 2 +` compile time eval only works with special compile time words. they are limited to simple calculations.
+The constant takes the value of the last item on the stack after eval finishes.
+- variables `let name` - this defines a variable in memory.
+Platform specific
+- allocate extra unnamed cells by using e.g. `3 cells allot` which will be evaluated at compile time
+- to allocate runtime memory use a platform specific word
+- variable and cell size depends on the current mode like u8, u16, u32 etc

 ## Modules